chenasraf/sofmani/README.md

 6. **`git`**

    - Clones a git repository to a local directory.
+   - If `name` is a full git URL (https or SSH), the repository is cloned directly.
+If it is a repository path, e.g. `chenasraf/sofmani`, GitHub is assumed.
    - **Options**:
      - `opts.destination`: The local directory to clone the repository to.
      - `opts.ref`: The branch, tag, or commit to checkout after cloning.